WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-tutorial/applying-styles-with-stylesheets.md

 ```
 {% end %}

 The class name is generated using the block's name prefixed with `wp-block-`, replacing the `/` namespace separator with a single `-`.
+Create the following CSS in a file called `editor.css`:

 ```css
 .wp-block-gutenberg-examples-example-02-stylesheets {